memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 <!-- excerpt start -->

 In the previous articles, we covered _Devicetree_ in great detail: We've seen how we can create our own nodes, we've seen the supported property types, we know what bindings are, and we've seen how to access the Devicetree using Zephyr's `devicetree.h` API.
-In this fifth article of the _Practical Zephyr_ series, we'll look at how Devicetree is used in _practice_ by dissecting the _Blinky_ application.
+In this fifth article of the _Practical Zephyr_ series, we'll look at how Devicetree is used in _practice_ by dissecting the _Blinky_ application..

 <!-- excerpt end -->